 Architectural fees in Florida vary widely depending on the project type, size, and complexity.
 Understanding typical fee ranges helps property owners budget for their projects.

-Architect fees in Florida depend primarily on project type and scope.
-For a residential addition or renovation permit package (floor plan, elevations, sections, details), fees typically range from $3,000–$8,000.
-A complete architectural permit set for a new single-family home — including all drawings required by the local building department — typically costs $8,000–$20,000.
-In Southwest Florida (Lee County, Collier County), where coastal design requirements add complexity, fees for new custom homes often run $15,000–$30,000.
-For commercial projects such as restaurants, retail, or office buildings up to 5,000 sq ft, architectural fees typically range from $15,000–$50,000.
-Percentage-of-construction-cost arrangements are common for larger projects: 8–15% for residential, 6–12% for commercial.
+Drawing plans for a Florida permit is the core deliverable.
+For a residential addition or renovation permit package (floor plan, elevations, sections, details), expect $3,000–$8,000.
+A complete architectural permit set for a new single-family home — all drawings required by the local building department — typically costs $8,000–$25,000.
+In coastal Southwest Florida (Lee, Collier, Charlotte counties), where hurricane wind load and flood zone requirements add drawing complexity, new custom home fees often run $15,000–$30,000.
+For commercial projects up to 5,000 sq ft, plan fees range from $15,000–$50,000.
 Pineland Engineering (AR102594) provides flat-fee quotes for most project types — call (239) 233-5133.

 Architect Cost vs. Design-Build vs. One-Firm A+E in Florida